Rock Phosphate Used to Make Fertilizers

 Chatham Rock Phosphate is the custodian of New Zealand’s only material resource of environmentally friendly pastoral phosphate fertilizer.
 Our key role is connecting the resource with those who need it.

-Using this phosphate will support sustainable farming practices, including healthier soils and reduced accumulation of the heavy metal cadmium, dramatically lowering runoff to waterways and shrinking fertilizer needs over time.
+Using this phosphate will support sustainable farming practices.
+It including healthier soils and reduced accumulation.
+The heavy metal cadmium, dramatically lowering runoff to waterways and shrinking fertilizer needs over time.

 The phosphate deposit was formed in nodules on the Chatham Rise millions of years ago, and discovered in 1952 by New Zealand scientists.
 Over the following four decades public and private sector experts identified the potential for decades of supply of rock phosphate to nourish New Zealand farms.